CumulusNetworks/docs/content/cumulus-linux-50/Whats-New/_index.md

 - {{<link url="Optional-BGP-Configuration/#suppress-route-advertisement" text="Suppress route advertisement">}} is now GA.
 - {{<link url="Netfilter-ACLs" text="Netfilter-ACL">}} enhancements include:
   - {{<link url="Netfilter-ACLs/#control-plane-policers" text="New control plane policer configuration">}}
-  - {{<link url="Netfilter-ACLs/#install-and-manage-acl-rules-with-nvue" text="Updated rules with NVUE">}}; Cumulus Linux now uses the `-t mangle -A PREROUTING` chain for ingress rules and the `-t mangle -A POSTROUTING` chain for egress rules instead of the `- A FORWARD` chain.
+  - {{<link url="Netfilter-ACLs/#install-and-manage-acl-rules-with-nvue" text="Updated rules">}}; Cumulus Linux now uses the `-t mangle -A PREROUTING` chain for ingress rules and the `-t mangle -A POSTROUTING` chain for egress rules instead of the `- A FORWARD` chain.
+Previously configured rules with `- A FORWARD` chain are still supported.
 <!-- - Host Based Networking (HBN) support.
 Cumulus Linux on the DPU simplifies host networking so that you can manage your network policies end to end, regardless of the server end point type.
 With HBN, you do not need to configure LACP or MLAG.
 In addition, ECMP provides high availablity.-->

 {{%notice note%}}